Even when the market is high, it will inevitably turn bearish at some point in the future.

 When it comes to buying gold, investors have a lot of options.

-You can also invest indirectly with a variety of other financial instruments, including gold miner stocks and gold-focused funds.
+You can also invest indirectly with various other financial instruments, including gold miner stocks and gold-focused funds.

 If you’re an advanced trader, you can also use gold price futures or options to gain exposure to the yellow metal.